atharvagarwal/woodland_readme/README.md

 2. Incase you know about how expo works you can directly clone the app from github using the command **git clone url**

 3. now **cd** into the directory , run **npm install** , **npx expo start** in order.
-# Project Name

-## Overview

-This project is structured as a modern application with several key folders for organization, reusable components, and efficient management of app functionality.

-# Project Name

-## Overview

-This project is structured as a modern expo application with usage of expo router containing several key folders for organization, reusable components, and efficient management of app functionality.

 ## Folder Structure